Traditional Chinese house architecture: Directional structure

 Alignment along a north-south axis was ubiquitous among Chinese homes, as dictated by the paradigms of order and harmony with nature.
 Home units were constructed facing south, with individual buildings following the alignment of the greater structure, with perfect symmetry.
 This resulted in the classic siheyuan structure, with identifiable "wings" each facing one of the four cardinal directions.

 Extended family units generally assign different wings of the home to different branches of the family, with older and more respected family members taking more auspicious positions.
 This often included buildings in the sunnier, more private rear of the compound.
 The ancestral shrine of the family where the common ancestors of the inhabitants were honored was either located here or in the center of the property.
-Less important positions facing the east and west of the compounds were relegated to junior branches of the family, while more periphery locations were relegated to servants and other less important activities.
+Less important positions facing the east and west of the compounds were relegated to junior branches of the family, while more peripheral locations were relegated to servants and other less important activities.

 Especially important buildings such as the ancestral/ceremonial hall were often marked with taller and more ornate roof structures, as opposed to the other homes and buildings within the compound.
 As these buildings were generally in the back of the home directly facing the entrance, this served to enhance the symmetrical beauty of the home's alignment.